25K run: Competitions

 Germany has also hosted multiple mass races at this distance.
 The BIG 25 Berlin, founded in 1980, is among the most significant privately-organised races over the distance, with the current men's world record being set at this competition in 2012.
 Elsewhere in Germany, the Griesheimer Straßenlauf was created in 1972 as an annual 25K, before converting to a half marathon in 1993.
 The Paderborner Osterlauf, also now a half marathon, was held over 25K from 1961 to 1992.

 Elsewhere in Europe, in Helsinki, Finland the Kaisaniemen Juoksu 25K run was established in 1929 and was converted to a standard half marathon in 2012.
 The Brněnská 25 in the Czech Republic has been running since 1967, and the country's Beh Kolem Hluboke race has been held on over 75 occasions.
 In England, the Mitcham 25K was originally a 15-mile race, then converted to a 25K from 1968 to 2001, while the Chichester-Portsmouth course from 1932 to 1986 was roughly 25K.
 In Hungary the Pécs-Harkány 25K had been held annually since at least 2000.

 The Stella Royal 25K has been held annually in Durban, South Africa since 1975.

-In India, the AIMS-certified Tata Steel Kolkata 25K has been labeled a silver-labeled race by the IAAF.
+In India, the AIMS-certified Tata Steel Kolkata 25K has been labeled a gold-labeled race by the IAAF.
 The race has been taking place since at least 2014, but has gain higher status in the late 2010s as greater prize purses were given and faster times were run.
 Nearly 15,000 runners participate in the event weekend, which includes the 25K and a 10K.
 The course records were set in 2023 by Daniel Ebenyo (1:11:13) and Sutume Kebede (1:18:47).